 Child abuse is often perceived as a rare and horrific exception that only happens to other people.
 We hear of it on the news sometimes, can't believe such monsters exist in our society, and want them castrated and executed.
 However, this view isn't very realistic.
-Child abuse comes in various forms and degrees, affects roughly half of children (see link to stats below), and most of it is done by the child's immediate family, mothers and fathers.
-Seeing it as a rare exception rather than an unfortunate but common occurrence results in dismissing the issue as "not bad enough," when we're faced with it.
+Child abuse comes in various forms and degrees, and most of it is done by the child's immediate family.
+73% of child abuse fatalities are caused by neglect; mothers are involved in 70% of cases.
+Seeing child abuse as a rare exception rather than an unfortunate but common occurrence results in dismissing the issue as "not bad enough," when we're faced with it.
 Abusive parents continue harming their kids because they don't identify themselves as the TV monsters and don't realize that what they are doing also constitutes child abuse.
 Relatives, neighbors, teachers, etc aren't interfering because they don't want to label the parent as a child abuser because s/he didn't mean it.
 Their children feel the same way when they grow up, and as a result aren't getting the support they need to recover from the trauma and repair the damage it caused.
 Many abusive parents aren't monsters and weren't trying to hurt their child deliberately, so aside from the saint/monster classification it's important to recognize the "they screwed up" option as well.

 Child abuse comes in a few forms, but the overall idea is that an adult causes harm to a child, through action or through inaction.
+Physical abuse means any act of physical violence: hitting, kicking, punching, shoving, slapping, etc. Sexual abuse means involving or exposing a child to any sexual activities.
+Emotional (or psychological) abuse means harming a child on the emotional level: yelling, shaming, humiliating, threatening, etc. Neglect means failure to provide adequate care.
 For example, a mother left her child in a locked car at a Walmart parking lot.
-The kid got heat stroke, police broke the windows, got him out of the car, social services took custody, the mother is facing child abuse/endangerment charges, might end up in prison for a while.
+The kid got heat stroke, police broke the windows, got him out of the car, social services took custody, the mother is facing child abuse/endangerment charges.
 Of course she wasn't deliberately trying to give her son a heat stroke, and it's not her fault it was so hot that day.
-Yet it was her responsibility to check the weather, take a parenting class, google if it's safe to leave children his age in locked cars, contact CPS if she felt unable to parent him, or do whatever else it would take to ensure his safety.
-Because it's not her son's problem, to figure these things out for her.
-Children (anyone under 16-18yo) are not responsible for caring for, providing for, and protecting themselves.
+Yet it was her responsibility to check the weather, take a parenting class, google if it's safe to leave children his age in locked cars, contact CPS if she felt unable to care for him, or do whatever else it would take to keep him safe.
 It's the parent's job, to ensure that their child is safe, fed, clothed, healthy, happy, and getting the education and guidance s/he needs to grow up into a well-adjusted individual.
-Failing to do so constitutes child abuse.
+Failure to do so constitutes child abuse.

 If you suspect a child is being abused, please remember that a child cannot get help for themselves.
 Do the right thing, contact authorities.
 Read more about reporting suspected abuse.